JuliaDiff/DualNumbers.jl/README.md

 imaginary part represents the fermionic direction), in screw theory, in motor and spatial vector algebra, and in computer science due to its relation with the forward mode of automatic differentiation.

+The `ForwardDiff` package implements forward mode automatic differentiation in Julia using several approaches.
+One of these approaches employs dual numbers.
+For this reason, the `ForwardDiff` package relies on `DualNumbers`.
+The user is referred to `ForwardDiff` for some examples on how to perform forward mode automatic differentiation using dual numbers in Julia.

 ## Supported functions